nolandonley14/battedBallVisualization/README.md

 To remove them from the list, click their name in the "Selected Players" list

 When selecting players for the "Versus" mode, first start with any player.
 We'll call this 'Player A' for now.
 The list will then be modified to only show players that 'Player A' has at least one data point for.
 Once you have selected a Pitcher and Hitter, click the "See Comp" button to see the results.
 Deselecting a player is the same as above.

+## Future Work
+Some features I wish I wouldve had time to implement are:
+ - Player specific and general spray charts
+ - Different styles of graphs/charts rather than strictly scatterplot
+ - 3-axis charts/graphs to analyze more than 2 variables at a time
+ - Animations

+## Project Technologies

+This project was built with [ReactJS](https://reactjs.org/) and [d3](https://d3js.org/).
+Other packages include [react-color](https://casesandberg.github.io/react-color/), [react-icons](https://react-icons.github.io/react-icons/) and [gh-pages](https://pages.github.com/)